gnolang/blog/posts/2024-12-02_why-gno/README.md

 	- Hidden control flow: [fallback functions](https://docs.soliditylang.org/en/latest/contracts.html#fallback-function) create hidden control flow when sending tokens, causing problems like [re-entrancy attacks](https://docs.soliditylang.org/en/latest/security-considerations.html#reentrancy).
 - How Gno solves it:
 	- Composability:
 		- Interfaces and closures allow to plug different code and data structures into each other.
 		- Realms can be composed by re-using functionality of other realms or existing functionality published as packages.
 		- IBC enables the blockchains using Gno to communicate with one another seamlessly, and build on the work happening elsewhere.
 	- Low cost of adoption: Gno is a subset of Go with some different standard libraries.
 Learning Gno has a lower adoption barrier, as it is based on the widely-used Go programming language, familiar to approximately [two million developers worldwide](https://research.swtch.com/gophercount).
 	- Low cost of building: quicker and simpler to write dApps (simple language, good already-audited p/ libraries); quicker and cheaper to audit them (all the source code is to be published on-chain).
 	- App-focused: we are interested in social platforms, video game servers, and ways to share knowledge in a decentralized manner.
 We see dApps as systems that can make the web decentralized again and create a truly open internet for the time to come.
 DeFi is great - and an obvious use case for blockchains - Gno expands on what DeFi can do and enable many more apps, and ways to communicate with others.
 	- Clear control flow: similarly to Go, there are no implicit getters, setters, and no method overloading; clear is better than clever.
 	- Open source by default: all code on gno.land is published directly as source code, and published under the terms of the [Gno Network General Public License](https://gno.land/license) (on top of any license that the author may decide to use).
 The on-chain code can be perpetually inspected, modified and improved; becoming what we call "timeless code".
 - What does Gno enable?
 	- Re-usable "core" contracts, like user management, groups, permissions.
 	- Open Web: all data is public and clonable by others; as well as the tools to organize it and present it.
 	- Coordination (civil services without government backing), Wikipedia, platforms that cannot be subverted or sold.
 - gno.land can be a GitHub for a wider ecosystem.
 	- Our hope is to show with gno.land a much better way to develop decentralized applications.
 	- Through IBC+ICS, other blockchains can look to connect with the gno.land chain and re-use its foundational code; as well as interact with its contracts.
 	- gno.land, in the philosophy of [Cosmos](https://cosmos.network/), is not a monolithic, one-size-fits-all blockchain.
 The implementation of the programming language itself is not meant to be definitive, but rather to be a reference for creating other better, faster implementations that suit other use cases.

+Learn more about the vision and mission driving gno.land's development by watching our [video](https://youtu.be/e6wqwmfv4co).